plone/volto/docs/source/configuration/settings-reference.md

         },
       ];
     ```

 apiExpanders
-    You can configure the API expanders Volto uses using the `settings.apiExpanders` like:
+    You can configure the API expanders in Volto using `settings.apiExpanders`, as in the following example.

     ```jsx
     import { GET_CONTENT } from '@plone/volto/constants/ActionTypes';